 3. Resize text box and add pantry label text

 After drawing your text box, resize the box dimensions (top right corner of MS Word toolbar under Format tab) to the max size that your pantry label can be for the jar or container that you will be adhering the labels too.
 For my glass jars, I had to keep my label dimensions around 2.5″ tall x 3.5″ wide:

 Next, type out your pantry label item in the text box using your custom font, highlight the text, and then keep increasing the size of the font until your text fills most of the text box.
 Make sure you don’t make the text bigger than the text box itself.

 Finally, go back to the “Format” tab and click “Shape Outline” and then “No Outline” to remove the text box outline.
 Voila!

 Repeat the above steps for any other labels you might need.
 Another tip is that you can easily move each text box around on your page by selecting it with your mouse and dragging it to where you want on the page so you can fit as many labels as possible on the page.
 Also, if all your labels are the same size, you can just copy and paste your first text box and change the text/resize the font for each one.

 Happy label making!
-This concludes my DIY pantry label series, I hope it has been helpful for you and organizing your home!
-As always feel free to ask any questions about this tutorial in the comments!
+This concludes my series on DIY pantry labels, I hope it has been helpful for you and organizing your home!
+As always feel free to ask any questions about this tutorial for how to make labels in Microsoft Word with a custom font in the comments!